divyagogineni99/WordCloudGenerator/README.md

 ### Steps to Run the Python Code

-1. Go to Google Colab.
-     Click File > Upload Notebook and upload your .ipynb file.
+1. Go to Google Colab: Click File > Upload Notebook and upload your .ipynb file.

-3. Install Dependencies
-    Add this cell at the top and run it: !pip install boto3 wordcloud matplotlib
+3. Install Dependencies : !pip install boto3 wordcloud matplotlib

-4. Add AWS Credentials
-    Update the AWS access key and secret key in the respective section of the notebook: aws_access_key_id = "your_access_key"
-    aws_secret_access_key = "your_secret_key"
+4. Update the AWS access key and secret key in the respective section of the notebook: aws_access_key_id = "your_access_key" , aws_secret_access_key = "your_secret_key"

-5. Run the Notebook
-    Click Runtime > Run All or execute cells individually to generate the word cloud.
+5. Click Runtime > Run All or execute cells individually to generate the word cloud.